Packed ICUs, crowded crematoriums: COVID roils Chinese towns

 “The number of people has exploded!” he said.
 “There’s no way you can get care here, there’s far too many people.”

-A beige van pulled up to the ICU and honked frantically at a waiting ambulance.
+A beige van pulled up to the ER and honked frantically at a waiting ambulance.
 “Move!” the driver shouted.

 “Let’s go, let’s go!” a panicked voice cried.
 Five people hoisted a man bundled in blankets out of the back of the van and rushed him into the hospital.
 Security guards shouted in the packed ward: “Make way, make way!”

-Note: This story was first published on Dec.
-24, 2022.
-It was updated on Dec.
-26, 2022, to correct that ambulances pulled up to the emergency wards of the Baoding No. 2 Hospital and the Langfang No. 4 People’s Hospital, not the intensive care units.